Sustainability

 NEWCREST TAILINGS FACILITIES

-- Two tailings facilities inactive and under short-term care and maintenance with operations resuming following improvements;
+- Two tailings facilities inactive and under short-term care and maintenance with operations resuming following improvements and;

-- Seven tailings facilities under long-term care and maintenance;
+- Six tailings facilities under long-term care and maintenance.

 - One tailings storage facility in operation at Red Chris, contained by two dams, based on centreline design.

-- One facility in operation and six smaller facilities no longer in use at Telfer.
-The operating TSF commenced as downstream design and has had lifts added in an upstream configuration.
+- Two facilities in operation and six smaller facilities no longer in use at Telfer.

 - Three facilities at Cadia.